EPW80/Audio-Wave-generation/README.md

 # Sine Wave Generator

-This project is a simple command-line application written in C++ that generates a one-second sine wave audio file in the WAV format.
+This project is a simple command-line application written in C++ that generates a sine wave audio file in the WAV format.

 ## Requirements